MIDS-scaling-up/v3a/week06/lab/README.md

 ```
 gst-launch-1.0 v4l2src device=/dev/video2 ! video/x-raw, format=YUY2, width=640, height=480, framerate=30/1 ! videoscale ! video/x-raw, format=YUY2, width=320, height=240 ! videoconvert ! x264enc ! h264parse ! rtph264pay config-interval=1 ! udpsink host=127.0.0.1 port=5000 sync=false
 ```
 This starts the "server" broadcasting the packets (udp) to the IP Address 127.0.01 on port 8001.
-The server broadcasts the stream using RTP that hs h265 ecnoded.
+The server broadcasts the stream using RTP that is h264 ecnoded.

 In the second window, run the following: